JamesScript7/survey-form/README.md

 # Survey Form

 Exploring forms and experimental styling.
+The form will not submit for the time being.

 __Skills__: HTML5, SCSS, CSS GRID Layout, clip-path, Mobile Responsiveness, and Firefox Developer tools.